Skip to content

 Panadería Costra (Navarte)

 Two of my favorite things are dirty chai lattes and cinnamon rolls, and this place is one of the best spots for both.
-It used to be a stylish spot that always had a couple people working on laptops but they recently remodeled and it just looks like any other takeaway coffee counter now.
+It used to be a stylish spot (see the left photo above0 that always had a couple people working on laptops but they recently remodeled and it just looks like any other takeaway coffee counter now.
 The internet is fast so it's technically still workable, but I wouldn't make plans to do so.
 Think of it more as a "if you're in the neighborhood and need a place in a pinch" spot.

 Pergamo (Roma Norte)